cbrown350/mealie-google-docs-importer/README.md

 - Processed recipes are saved as HTML files in the `output` directory
 - Logs are written to `error.log` and `combined.log`
 - Recipes are uploaded to your Mealie instance
+- Tags are added to the recipes based on the folder structure in Google Drive

 ## Error Handling